Canada's CP Rail locks out workers, union says | Business

 - Canada

-Canadian Pacific Railway Co locked out its 3,000 engineers, conductors and yard workers over a labor dispute with its main union, the Union Teamsters Canada said on Saturday.
+Canadian Pacific Railway Co was poised to lock out its 3,000 engineers, conductors and yard workers over a labor dispute with its main union, the Union Teamsters Canada said on Saturday.

 "We are very disappointed with this turn of events," said Teamsters Canada Rail Conference spokesperson Dave Fulton.